thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 03 July 2023
+### Daily Rundown on Tuesday, 04 July 2023

-- The average temperature today is 16.69˚C;
+- The average temperature today is 16.64˚C;
-- With highs of 18.36˚C and lows of 9.96˚C.
+- With highs of 16.65˚C and lows of 10.55˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->